Skip to content

 How does CagriSema compare to tirzepatide (Zepbound/Mounjaro)?

-Both achieve substantial weight loss at roughly similar efficacy: CagriSema showed ~22.7% at 68 weeks in REDEFINE 1, while Tirzepatide 15 mg showed ~22.5% at 72 weeks in SURMOUNT-1.
-Mechanistically, they differ: CagriSema combines GLP-1 (semaglutide) + amylin (cagrilintide), while tirzepatide is a single molecule with GLP-1 + GIP activity.
+Both achieve substantial weight loss at broadly similar efficacy: CagriSema showed ~20.4% at 68 weeks (intention-to-treat) in REDEFINE 1, while Tirzepatide 15 mg showed roughly 21% (treatment-regimen estimand) to 22.5% (on-treatment estimand) at 72 weeks in SURMOUNT-1.
+Mechanistically they differ: CagriSema combines GLP-1 (semaglutide) + amylin (cagrilintide), while tirzepatide is a single molecule with GLP-1 + GIP activity.
 Practical differences: CagriSema requires two separate injections (for now); tirzepatide is a single injection.
-Tolerability profiles are similar overall, though specific GI symptoms may favor one over the other in individual patients.
-The head-to-head REDEFINE 4 trial will provide direct comparison.
+Tolerability profiles are broadly similar, though specific GI symptoms may favor one over the other in individual patients.
+The head-to-head REDEFINE 4 trial is designed to provide a direct comparison.
 Commercial choice will likely depend on insurance coverage, personal tolerance, and physician preference.

 Why not just use semaglutide alone - why add cagrilintide?

 The argument for combination therapy is mechanistic synergy: GLP-1 receptors and amylin receptors are expressed in different brainstem and hypothalamic neuron populations, engaging different appetite-regulating circuits.
-In Phase 2, CagriSema achieved ~17.1% weight loss vs 9.8% for semaglutide alone — a meaningful incremental benefit.
-Critically, GI side effects of the combination were not proportionally worse than semaglutide alone, meaning patients get dual-mechanism weight loss without double the nausea/vomiting.
-However, the combination also costs more, requires two injections (for now), and the incremental benefit narrows at longer time points (Phase 3 showed smaller absolute advantage than Phase 2 suggested).
-For patients with excellent semaglutide response and tolerance, adding cagrilintide may have less value.
-For semaglutide-resistant patients or those seeking maximum weight loss, the combination is often worthwhile.
+In the Phase 1b trial, CagriSema reached ~17.1% weight loss at 20 weeks vs 9.8% for semaglutide plus placebo - a meaningful incremental benefit.
+Critically, GI side effects of the combination were not proportionally worse than semaglutide alone in that study, meaning patients got dual-mechanism weight loss without double the nausea/vomiting.
+However, the combination costs more, requires two injections (for now), and the incremental advantage narrowed at the longer Phase 3 time points.
+For patients with an excellent semaglutide response and tolerance, adding cagrilintide may have less value; for those seeking maximum weight loss, the combination may be worthwhile.

 Is cagrilintide available now, or only in clinical trials?

-As of April 2026, cagrilintide is not yet FDA-approved.
-The Phase 3 REDEFINE program is complete and Novo Nordisk is expected to submit to FDA in 2025-2026 with approval decisions in 2026-2027.
-Current access routes: (1) Clinical trials if available in your area; (2) Licensed compounding pharmacies offering off-label compounded cagrilintide; (3) Research peptide sources (not recommended due to quality concerns).
-Once commercial CagriSema is available, it will likely be prescription-only at specialty weight management clinics and primary care offices with obesity expertise.
+As of 2026, cagrilintide is not yet FDA-approved.
+The Phase 3 REDEFINE program has reported (REDEFINE 1 and REDEFINE 2 were published in the New England Journal of Medicine in 2025), and Novo Nordisk has been moving toward regulatory submission for CagriSema.
+Current access routes: (1) clinical trials, where available; (2) licensed compounding pharmacies offering off-label compounded cagrilintide; (3) research peptide sources (not recommended due to quality concerns).
+Once commercial CagriSema is available, it will likely be prescription-only through weight-management and primary care clinics.
 Insurance coverage will depend on indication (obesity, type 2 diabetes), prior authorization requirements, and plan-specific policies.

 What are the main side effects of cagrilintide?

-The most common side effects are gastrointestinal: nausea (35-58% at full dose vs 30% placebo), vomiting, diarrhea, constipation, decreased appetite, and early satiety.
+The most common side effects are gastrointestinal: nausea (roughly 20-47% across doses vs 18% placebo in the Phase 2 monotherapy trial), vomiting, diarrhea, constipation, decreased appetite, and early satiety.
 Most GI effects are mild-to-moderate, dose-dependent, and decrease with continued dosing.
 Other common effects include headache, fatigue (especially during rapid weight loss), dizziness, and injection site reactions.
 Rare but serious concerns include theoretical pancreatitis risk, gallbladder disease during rapid weight loss, and (like other GLP-1 agonists) a theoretical association with medullary thyroid carcinoma based on rodent studies.
-Cagrilintide, like all amylin analogs, has been designed to prevent amyloid formation that native amylin can cause, though very long-term safety data (>5 years) is limited as the drug is still new.
+Cagrilintide, like all clinical amylin analogs, is engineered with proline substitutions to prevent the amyloid formation native amylin can cause, though very long-term safety data (>5 years) is limited as the drug is still new.

 How does cagrilintide differ from pramlintide (Symlin)?

-Both are amylin analogs, but they have major practical and commercial differences.
-Pramlintide (Symlin) was FDA-approved in 2005 for type 1 and type 2 diabetes as an insulin adjunct; it has a short half-life requiring three-times-daily injection (right before meals), which limited its commercial success.
-Cagrilintide has a fatty-acid-acylated modification that extends half-life to ~159 hours, enabling once-weekly dosing — a much more convenient regimen.
-Additionally, cagrilintide is being developed primarily for obesity (alone or with semaglutide as CagriSema), while pramlintide was positioned for diabetes.
-Mechanism of action is similar (amylin receptor agonism for satiety and gastric emptying), but the pharmacokinetic improvement and different commercial positioning make cagrilintide a fundamentally different therapeutic option.
+Both are amylin analogs, but they differ in major practical and commercial ways.
+Pramlintide (Symlin) was FDA-approved in 2005 for type 1 and type 2 diabetes as an insulin adjunct; it has a short half-life requiring three-times-daily injection right before meals, which limited its commercial success.
+Cagrilintide has a C20 fatty-diacid modification that extends half-life to ~159 hours, enabling once-weekly dosing - a far more convenient regimen.
+Additionally, cagrilintide is being developed primarily for obesity (with semaglutide as CagriSema), whereas pramlintide was positioned for diabetes.
+The core mechanism (amylin receptor agonism for satiety and slowed gastric emptying) is similar, but the pharmacokinetic improvement and different positioning make cagrilintide a fundamentally different therapeutic option.

 Can I stack cagrilintide with tirzepatide or retatrutide?

 There is no clinical trial data supporting any of these combinations, and they are not recommended without physician oversight.
-Theoretically, adding amylin (cagrilintide) to Tirzepatide (GLP-1/GIP) would create a triple-mechanism approach, and adding it to Retatrutide (GLP-1/GIP/glucagon) would create a quadruple-mechanism approach.
-While the underlying receptor biology suggests possible additive benefit, the risks include unpredictable cumulative GI toxicity, unknown long-term effects on metabolic homeostasis, and potential impact on glucose regulation.
-Novo Nordisk's amycretin is a single molecule with dual GLP-1/amylin activity in development — if successful, it may supersede the need for these kinds of stacks.
+Theoretically, adding amylin (cagrilintide) to Tirzepatide (GLP-1/GIP) would create a triple-mechanism approach, and adding it to Retatrutide (GLP-1/GIP/glucagon) a quadruple-mechanism approach.
+While the underlying receptor biology suggests possible additive benefit, the risks include unpredictable cumulative GI toxicity, unknown long-term metabolic effects, and potential impact on glucose regulation.
+Novo Nordisk's amycretin is a single molecule with dual GLP-1/amylin activity in development - if successful, it may reduce the appeal of these kinds of stacks.
 For now, CagriSema (cagrilintide + semaglutide) is the evidence-based combination; other combinations are experimental.

 What happens if I stop taking cagrilintide?

 Like all weight-loss medications, discontinuation typically results in partial or complete weight regain.
-Studies with semaglutide alone have shown that approximately 50-60% of lost weight is regained within 1-2 years after discontinuation.
+Studies with semaglutide alone have shown that roughly half to two-thirds of lost weight is regained within 1-2 years after stopping.
 CagriSema-specific discontinuation data is still emerging, but similar patterns are expected.
-Factors affecting regain include: maintained lifestyle habits (diet, exercise), residual appetite changes, body composition changes, and individual metabolic factors.
-Strategies to minimize regain include: gradual dose reduction rather than abrupt stop, intensive lifestyle reinforcement, potential maintenance dosing at lower doses, body composition monitoring, and ongoing psychological/behavioral support.
-For many patients, ongoing treatment (even at reduced doses) is becoming the standard approach to maintain weight loss long-term — similar to chronic treatment of hypertension or hyperlipidemia.
+Factors affecting regain include maintained lifestyle habits (diet, exercise), residual appetite changes, body composition changes, and individual metabolic factors.
+Strategies to minimize regain include gradual dose reduction rather than abrupt stop, intensive lifestyle reinforcement, potential maintenance dosing at lower doses, body composition monitoring, and ongoing behavioral support.
+For many patients, ongoing treatment (even at reduced doses) is becoming the standard approach to maintain weight loss long-term - similar to chronic treatment of hypertension or hyperlipidemia.

 Is cagrilintide expensive, and will insurance cover it?